trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 Fact: children are being separated from their parents at the border.
 Are the kids being mistreated?
 I don't know.
-But it doesn't matter.

 I saw an article which suggested that the border story is not as bad as the outcry suggests.
 That encouraged me.
 "Phew!
 We're not actually Nazis.".
 But it was published in a journal with a reputation, and there's no ignoring the source: was it fact or just wishful thinking by the author?
-Worse, I hadn't read it well enough: it conflated legal with moral.
+Worse, I hadn't read it well enough: the piece conflated legal with moral.

 We are a nation of immigrants.
 I spent most of my life in a border state.
-I *consciously* welcomed newcomers.
+I *consciously* welcomed newcomers, even made some good friends.
 Never the less, I'M OFFENDED by incoming who want to game the system.
 (And don't cite people I might support who also gamed the system.
 It's wrong no matter who does it.)
 These law breakers are hurting